SLKone/SLKone.github.io/VOICE-AND-TONE.md

 6. **No clichés?** None of the banned filler (world-class, thought leader, move the needle, paradigm shift…).
 7. **Mechanics clean?** "SLKone" spelled right; Oxford commas; closed em dashes; consistent number ranges.
 8. **Clear next step?** For marketing/CTA copy, does it end with an inviting, specific action?
+9. **AI earned its sentence?** If AI appears, does the sentence name the business outcome, the operating workflow, and the proof or ownership model behind it?